K-9 Sonya's Cancer Removal

 K-9 Benefits for All Program Members

-All Medical Costs & Food Covered
+All Medical Costs & Prescription Food Covered

-Every K-9 Hero in our program has their medical, food, and end of duty services costs covered by us for the rest of their lives.
+Every K-9 Hero in our program has their medical, prescription food, and end-of-duty services costs covered by us for the rest of their lives.
 This amounts to an average of $4,000 per year per member, but that's just an average.
 Many of our dogs have special medical needs brought on by the rigors of their training and service to our country, so their medical costs are far more each month.
 And we often cover $10,000 medical bills for emergencies like the story you read about above.

 Rehabilitation & Rehoming Facility